gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open questions

 - Is it worth validating the id/version returned by the service against what we asked for?

+## Story: User uses non-declarative plugin “from” `plugins.gradle.org` of static version with dependency on core plugin

+The plugin portal resolver returns a payload indicating that this plugin is non-declarative and should be loaded as such.

+Much of the error handling is shared with handling of declarative plugins.

+See “resolution process” section in “implementation plan” for details on how the plugin should be loaded.

+### Test Coverage

+- Plugin can use `project.apply()` to apply core Gradle plugin
+- Plugin is available in build script via `PluginContainer` - incl. `withType()` and `withId()` methods
+- Other classes from plugin implementation jar are visible to build script
+- Classes from plugin implementation dependencies are visible to build script
+- Plugin dependencies influence conflict resolution in `buildscript.configurations.classpath`
+    - Add a `buildscript {}` dependency on java library A @ version 1.0
+    - Add a `plugins {}` dependency on a non-declarative plugin that depends on A @ version 2.0
+    - Assert that _only_ version 2.0 was resolved
+- Plugin implementation classes are not visible to script plugins applied to target script
+- Plugin implementation classes are not visible to build scripts of child projects
+- Plugin can access classes from Gradle API
+- Plugin can access classes from Gradle core plugins
+- Plugin cannot access Gradle internal implementation classes
+- Failed resolution of module implementation from specified repository fails, with error message indicating why resolve was happening
+- Successful resolution of module implementation, but no plugin with id found in resultant classpath, yields useful error message
+- Successful resolution of module implementation, but unexpected error encountered when loading `Plugin` implementation class, yields useful error message
+- Successful resolution of module implementation, but exception encountered when _applying_ plugin, yields useful error message

 ## Story: Structured error response from plugin portal (when resolving plugin spec) is “forwarded to user”